Tonsils, Adenoids, Throat Infections and Sleep Apnea

 I use one of two techniques for removing tonsils, depending on the reason for the operation.
 In cases of recurrent infection, I almost always use a device known as a Coblator®.
 This is a surgical tool that uses an electric current to create a very small energy field which disrupts tissue bonds.
 The result is that the tonsil can be dissected from its bed with very little bleeding and minimal heat damage to the surrounding tissue.
 This results in a less painful recovery compared to other methods of completely removing the tonsil.

 For patients having surgery for breathing problems at night, another option is the intracapsular (or "partial") tonsillectomy.
 With this approach, the tonsils are shaved down, like the adenoids described above.
 A small amount of tonsil tissue is left behind and cauterized with an electric current.
-The advantage of this operation is that healing is usually less painful than the operation where the tonsils are removed completely.
+The advantage of this operation is that healing may be less painful than the operation where the tonsils are removed completely.
 There is also some evidence that bleeding may be less likely during the healing process.
-The tradeoff is that in very rare cases, the small amount of tonsil tissue left behind may enlarge again, possibly causing recurrent symptoms.
+However, every child is different, and many have similar difficulties with the partial operation as are seen with the standard tonsil removal.
+One tradeoff is that in some cases, the small amount of tonsil tissue left behind may enlarge again, possibly causing recurrent symptoms.
 For this reason, I do not do the partial tonsillectomy in cases of recurrent infections.